 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Atlassian, PLDT, Global Payments, and Caribou and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, March 22, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Atlassian Corporation Plc (NASDAQ: TEAM), PLDT Inc. (NYSE: PHI), Global Payments, Inc. (NYSE: GPN), and Caribou Biosciences, Inc. (NASDAQ: CRBU).
+NEW YORK, March 22, 2023 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Atlassian Corporation Plc TEAM, PLDT Inc. PHI, Global Payments, Inc. GPN, and Caribou Biosciences, Inc. CRBU.
 Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: August 5, 2022 - November 3, 2022